tao08141/UDPlex/README.md

 docker-compose down
 ```

 > Note: For UDP forwarding applications, it is recommended to use host network mode (network_mode: host) for optimal performance.
-If precise port mapping control is needed, you can use port mapping mode.

 ## WireGuard One-click Deployment Tutorial